 We will dig deep into how and why you shouldn’t use AirPods, solutions to prevent pain or irritation caused by AirPods and some decent alternatives.

-Why Does Airpods Hurt Your Ears?
+Why Do Airpods Hurt Your Ears?
+Are they bad?

 Before we can say that Apple made an incompatible design of Airpods with the shape of ears, there are a few practical and more logical reasons why Airpods hurt your ears.